 Alan joined Polaris Partners in 2002 and serves as an entrepreneur partner.
 In this role, he focuses on building and investing in healthcare companies.

-Prior to Polaris, Alan was senior vice president of global corporate development at Millennium Pharmaceuticals, where he was responsible for leading Millennium’s strategic partnering, mergers and acquisitions, and licensing activities, generating over $2B in partner funding and acquiring 19 development stage products.
-Among these products was Velcade®, which became the main basis of the company’s $9B acquisition by Takeda.
-Before joining Millennium, Alan was a marketing executive at DuPont-Merck and a consultant with the Boston Consulting Group and Arthur D. Little.
+Prior to Polaris, Alan was senior vice president of corporate development at Millennium Pharmaceuticals, where he was responsible for generating over $2B in partner funding and acquiring 19 development stage products, including Velcade®, which became the main basis of the company’s $9B acquisition by Takeda.

-Alan earned a BA in biology, summa cum laude, from Harvard College, an MA in cellular and developmental biology from Harvard Graduate School of Arts & Sciences and an MBA, with honors, from Harvard Business School.
+Alan earned a BA in biology, summa cum laude, from Harvard College, an MA in biology from Harvard Graduate School of Arts & Sciences and an MBA from Harvard Business School.
 He also spent two years studying towards an MD at Harvard Medical School.

 Alan enjoys spending his free time traveling with his wife, three sons and daughter-in-law and working with non-profits in education and healthcare.